-5 EFFECTS OF TOLLING
+5 WELFARE DISTRIBUTIONAL EFFECTS OF TOLLING

-Section 4 provides an initial look at how tolling affects travel decisions and welfare.
-This section undertakes a more detailed examination for the three best-performing or "leading" combined tolling schemes: the flat Cordon 2, the flat Cordon 1&3, and the step Cordon 2.
-It concludes with a summary of the aggregate welfare gains and toll revenues generated for all nine tolling schemes.
+Section 4 examined the effects of tolling on travel decisions and welfare.
+This section focuses on welfare-distributional effects.
+Section 5.1 looks at individual gains and losses from the three best-performing or "leading" combined tolling schemes: the flat Cordon 2, the flat Cordon 1&3,